markorodic/breakout-game-es6-classes/README.md

 # Breakout - Javascript es6 classes
-This is part: 2 of a series of projects building an clone of the Atari game Breakout using different javascript paradigms:
+This is part: 2 of a series of projects building a clone of the Atari game Breakout using different javascript paradigms:
 * [Breakout - Javascript prototypal inheritance](https://github.com/markorodic/breakout-game)
 * Breakout - Javascript es6 classes
 * [Breakout - functional Javascript](https://github.com/markorodic/breakout-game-functional-js)